AnyLog-co/documentation/anylog commands.md

 else [command]
 ```

+## Using dictionary values in the comparison process

+Values from the dictionary can be dynamically mapped by extending the key with a dot and the target mapping.
+These are summarized in the chart below:

 Note:
 * By default, comparison treats all values as strings, if data type is specified, the comparison is treating the compared values by their
 data types.